TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 ### Open Evaluation Task

-The evaluation of CommonsenseQA, BIG-Bench Hard, GSM8K, HumanEval, CHID, and TruthfulQA is conducted using the Opencompass tool.
+The evaluation of CommonsenseQA, BIG-Bench Hard, GSM8K, HumanEval, CHID, and TruthfulQA is conducted using the OpenCompass tool.

 **Environment setup**